Myths around the risks of coronavirus in the UK are doing the rounds. We put the facts straight.

 But there is no cure

-There are no specific medicines or vaccines for the new virus, and antibiotics don't work either (they fight off bacteria).
+There are no specific medicines or vaccines for the new virus, and antibiotics don't work either (they fight off bacteria, not viruses).

 Treatment options do exist but most people get better on their own.